 - Stage people with cameras in different areas

-Have friends and family members in different areas to get pictures from different angles.
+Have friends and family members in positioned in different areas to get pictures from different angles.
 If it’s outdoors you could have some up near the stage as they walk off, some in the back to get the faraway angle and others scattered throughout.

 - Catch them off guard